Three important characteristics for road markings.

 At 3M, we are working to continuously improve and enhance technologies to deliver products that bring families home safely.
 Here are three key characteristics that set our pavement markings apart from the rest.

-Contrast (the difference between the pavement marking and the background) is a key characteristic that machine vision (optical cameras) systems associated with ADAS, LDW and Lane Centering use to identify and classify pavement markings.
-Contrast markings combined with wider marking allows for detection of pavement markings at longer distances relative to narrower, non-contrast markings.
+Contrast—the difference between the road marking and the background—is a key characteristic that machine vision (optical cameras) systems associated with ADAS, LDW and Lane Centering use to identify and classify markings.
+Contrast markings combined with wider marking allows for detection at longer distances relative to narrower, non-contrast markings.

-It’s critical that machine vision systems and human drivers can detect pavement markings in all conditions—including when it’s raining and the roads are wet.
-Pavement markings that deliver continuous wet retroreflectivity can be reliably seen in wet conditions.
+It’s critical that machine vision systems and human drivers can detect road markings in all conditions—including when it’s raining and the roads are wet.
+Road markings that deliver continuous wet retroreflectivity can be reliably seen in wet conditions.

-Watch the videos below to see how to properly apply pavement marking tape
+Watch the videos below to learn more about how to apply traffic marking tape.

 You've successfully subscribed!